aariani/Gepts_Lab_Book/README.md

 This folder includes python, shell and R scripts used during different bioinformatic analysis in the lab

-The repo is divided based on the different projects I am working on
+The repo is divided based on the different pipelines, programs or R packages used for the analysis